Fred Finch

 Frederick Arthur Finch AM (16 June 1945 – 12 November 2018) was an Australian politician, a Country Liberal Party member of the Northern Territory Legislative Assembly from 1983 to 1997, representing Wagaman until 1987 and Leanyer thereafter.

 History

 Finch was born in Port Kembla, New South Wales.
-He graduated from the University of Wollongong in 1969 with a Bachelor of Science degree in Civil Engineering and then worked at the Sydney Water Board.
+He graduated from the University of Wollongong in 1969 with a B.S. degree in civil engineering and then worked at the Sydney Water Board.
 In 1974 Finch moved to Darwin, Northern Territory, where he became partner in a firm of consulting engineers.
 He was involved in a professional capacity with reconstruction efforts following Cyclone Tracy.

 He was a prominent member of Lions Clubs Australia: an active member of the Lions Club of Darwin Casuarina for around 20 years, serving as President and in many other responsible positions both locally and at a District level, notably Zone Chairman (twice) and Deputy District Governor 201S3 (twice).